hashicorp/terraform-provider-azurerm/website/docs/d/windows_function_app.html.markdown

 * `storage_uses_managed_identity` - Is the Function App using a Managed Identity to access the storage account?

+* `subnet_id` - The ID of the Subnet used for regional VNet integration.

 * `tags` - A mapping of tags assigned to the Windows Function App.

 ---